viezel/TiSocial.Framework/README.md

 ### Events

 * **complete**: Fired when the user completes using an Activity.
-Here, you can verify which activity user have choiced by *activity* event property.
+Here, you can verify which activity the user has selected by checking the *activity* event property.
 When dealing with customActivities, you can get the *activityName* property.
 * **cancelled**: Fired when user did not complete the request.

 ### Social.activityView()